LucaCappelletti94/keras_validation_sets/README.rst

 Python package offering a callback for handling multiple validation sets.

+Everything is work in progress and not very well documented yet, but you will find some docstrings at the important code sections.

 How do I install this package?
 ----------------------------------------------
-As usual, just download it using pip:
+As usual, just download it using pip (package is work in progress, if this does not work just copy the additional_validation_sets.py file):

 .. code:: shell